usmahm/DSA_Course_Track/README.md

 # 📘 C/C++ Course Progress Tracker

 This repository is for tracking my progress through a C/C++ course (76h+ total length).
-I'll update this README as I go through each lecture.
+I'll update this README as I go through each lecture by placing a ✅ in the "Watched" column when completed.

 ---